 - In general, such a lead is often found in the conclusions of many traditional technical papers.

 - For length, OGJ is flexible; short articles are acceptable.
 An ideal length is 2,000-3,000 words plus 6-8 illustrations (see below).
 A series of articles is also an option.

-All lengthy equations should be numbered and presented in a separate equations box along with necessary nomenclature.
+All lengthy equations should be numbered and presented in a separate equations box along with definitions of necessary nomenclature.

 If possible, an article and its graphics should be submitted as attachments to one or more e-mail messages (see below for more items).
-Or, they may be submitted on a compact disk (CD) or memory stick.
 The latest version of MSWord is OGJ’s preference.